pandora-nft/.github/profile/README.md

 # How to play with us

-You can visit our deployed [website](https://pandora.on.fleek.co) and start playing around with its functionality or read more about us [here](https://github.com/pandora-nft/website/blob/main/README.md)
+You can visit our deployed [website](https://pandora.on.fleek.co) and start playing around with its functionality or read more about us [here](https://github.com/pandora-nft/website/blob/main/README.md).
+There is also free mock nfts faucet for testing purpose in the profile/nft page.

 # How to run locally